flightaware/tohil/README.md

 * a way to pass kwargs thought tohil::eval - done
 * if python is the parent, register a tcl panic handler and invoke Py_FatalError if tcl panics.
 * the reverse of the above if tcl is the parent if python has a panic-type function with a registerable callback
+* python tclobj and tcldict types have worked out pretty well.  what might we do with a tcl type that encapsulates a python object?

 Below is the old list.
 Some of this stuff has been done.
 We probably don't have the same priorities.
 Will update over time.